 Healthcare Costs in Retirement Planner

 Healthcare is one of the largest and most underestimated retirement expenses.
 This tool illustrates projected lifetime healthcare costs across two distinct phases: pre-Medicare gap years (often the most expensive) and Medicare years (Parts B, D, Medigap, and IRMAA surcharges).
-Figures use 2026 Medicare rates.
+Figures use 2026 Medicare rate estimates.

 About You